The Dragonbone Chair: Plot summary

-Simon, a fourteen-year-old kitchen boy and servant in the great castle Hayholt, muddles his way through the daily routines of castle drudgery in the last days of the long reign of King John Presbyter.
+Simon, a fourteen-year-old kitchen boy and servant in the great castle Hayholt, muddles his way through the daily routines of castle drudgery in the last days of the long reign of Prester John, the High King of Osten Ard.
 Simon is thrilled when luck turns his way and he finds himself apprenticed to the good Doctor Morgenes, the castle's healer and wizard, after which Simon alternates his time between his menial chores and learning to read and write, under instruction by the doctor.
 Shortly after the death of the great King John, his son Elias, whom many say is a pawn of the evil cleric Pryrates, takes the throne.
 Shortly afterwards, King Elias's brother Josua mysteriously disappears, and the new reign begins to curdle in suspicion and discontent.
 Elias, blinded by his desire for power, creates a pact with the undead Sithi ruler, the Storm King, who himself seeks to regain his lost realm through a pact with one of human royal blood.

 When Simon accidentally stumbles into the castle dungeons, he discovers that Prince Josua is being held captive, so he and Morgenes conspire to rescue the prince.
 Simon and Morgenes are successful, and Josua is able to flee the castle.
 Soon after, Elias's soldiers, led by Pryrates, storm Morgenes's office.
 Morgenes is slain by a dark magic, and Simon is able to flee the castle through a secret passage at the back of the doctor's office.
 Armed only with his mentor's biography of the good King John, Simon is lost and despondent.

 After endless hours in the tunnels beneath Hayholt, which is actually the remains of the Sithi castle, Asu'a, Simon stumbles back into the open beyond the castle and town.
 There, he accidentally witnesses a scene of evil magic involving the king, Pryrates and a few white-faced and white-haired demons.
 Horrified, he stumbles through the woods on the road north towards Naglimund, the seat of Prince Josua.
 About halfway to Naglimund, he stumbles upon a strange creature, caught in a cotsman's trap.
 Simon realizes it must be one of the Sithi, an elven-like folk who was thought to have disappeared from the lands.
 He rescues him from the trap and in answer is shot at with a white arrow.
 At that moment, he encounters a troll by the name of Binabik.
 Binabik tells Simon that the white arrow is a symbol of an obligation towards Simon, and together they travel further towards Naglimund.